Muammar Gaddafi: Personal life

 A very private individual, Gaddafi was given to rumination and solitude and could be reclusive.
 Gaddafi described himself as a "simple revolutionary" and "pious Muslim" called upon by God to continue Nasser's work.
-Gaddafi was an austere and devout Muslim, although according to Vandewalle, his interpretation of Islam was "deeply personal and idiosyncratic."
-He was also a football enthusiast and enjoyed both playing the sport and horse riding as a means of recreation.
-He regarded himself as an intellectual; he was a fan of Beethoven and said his favourite novels were Uncle Tom's Cabin, Roots, and The Stranger.
+Gaddafi was an austere and devout Muslim, although, according to Vandewalle, his interpretation of Islam was "deeply personal and idiosyncratic".
+He was also a football enthusiast and enjoyed both playing that game and horse-riding as a means of recreation.
+He regarded himself as an intellectual; he was a fan of Beethoven and said his favourite novels were Uncle Tom's Cabin, Roots, and The Outsider.

-Gaddafi regarded personal appearance as important, with Blundy and Lycett referring to him as "extraordinarily vain."
-Gaddafi had a large wardrobe, and sometimes changed his outfit multiple times a day.
+Gaddafi considered personal appearance important; Blundy and Lycett described him as "extraordinarily vain".
+Gaddafi had a large wardrobe, and sometimes changed his outfit more than once a day.
 He favoured either a military uniform or traditional Libyan dress, tending to eschew Western-style suits.
 He saw himself as a fashion icon, stating "Whatever I wear becomes a fad.
 I wear a certain shirt and suddenly everyone is wearing it."
-Two Brazilian plastic surgeons, Liacyr Ribeiro and Fabio Naccache, claimed they were hired by Gaddafi in 1994 to perform a hair transplant and inject belly fat into Gaddafi's face to help him look younger.
-Following his ascension to power, Gaddafi moved into the Bab al-Azizia barracks, a 6-square-kilometre (2.3 sq mi) fortified compound located two miles from the centre of Tripoli.
+After his ascension to power, Gaddafi moved to the Bab al-Azizia barracks, a 6-square-kilometre (2.3 square miles) fortified compound, 3.2 kilometres (2 miles) from the centre of Tripoli.
 In the 1980s, his lifestyle was considered modest in comparison to those of many other Arab leaders.

 He was preoccupied with his own security, regularly changing where he slept and sometimes grounding all other planes in Libya when he was flying.
 He made particular requests when travelling to foreign countries.
-During his trips to Rome, Paris, Madrid, Moscow, and New York City, he resided in a bulletproof tent, following his Bedouin traditions.
-Gaddafi was notably confrontational in his approach to foreign powers and generally shunned Western ambassadors and diplomats, believing them to be spies.
+During his trips to Rome, Paris, Madrid, Moscow, and New York City, he lived in a bulletproof tent, following his Bedouin traditions.
+Gaddafi was confrontational in his approach to foreign powers and generally shunned Western ambassadors and diplomats, believing them to be spies.